naa-adjorkor/rn-assignment3-11333063/README.md

 3. Task.jsx
 - Custom component to render each task item.
 - Displays task description.

+4. Header.jsx
+Contains the header and task title

+5. Search.jsx
+Contains the search section
-4. Data
+6. Data
 - Category.js
 Contains the data for the category section.

 - tasks.js
 Contains the data for the task section.

-5. styles
+7. styles
 Contains the styles for the application

-6. assets/images
+8. assets/images
 contains images of all used images.
 ## ScreenShots
 ![ScreenShot](TaskManager/assets/images/rn-assignment3.jpg)